Do you need ‘the spark’ for a relationship to work?

 Mel’s final word on the whole ‘spark’ debate?
 “Look beyond the physical, exciting stuff, and examine your real criteria for relationship success.
 The only way a spark can become an authentic fire is to add the compatibility factor to the physical connection.”

 What’s your opinion on ‘the spark’?
 Can you tell the difference between the AHH and the WOW?
-Let us know in the comments below, or join the conversation @eHarmony_AU or on Facebook.com/eHarmonyaustralia.
+Let us know in the comments below, or join the conversation on Facebook, Twitter & Instagram.
+And if you are ready to find your very own spark why not to sign up today and review your matches for free!

 If this article gave you the confidence to find your match, try eHarmony today!Join Now